Table of Contents

 - Concluding remarks.
 Is this a book that you would recommend your colleagues purchase and read?
 Does it represent good value for the money?

-- Please include the following information at the end of the review: author name, degree(s), title, institutional affiliation, including city, province, country, and a corresponding email address.
+- Please include the following information at the end of the review: explicit conflict of interest statement, author name, degree(s), title, institutional affiliation, including city, province, country, and a corresponding email address.

 Citing the reviewed book: